theodoremui/bioreasoning/README.md

 ## Troubleshooting

+### General Issues
 - **Server/Client not running**: Ensure both `run-knowledge-server.sh` and `run-knowledge-client.sh` are running in separate terminals
 - **Port conflicts**: Default ports are 8501 (client) and 8131 (server); change if needed
 - **Missing dependencies**: Run `uv sync` and ensure your virtual environment is activated
 - **API key issues**: Check your `.env` file and ensure `OPENAI_API_KEY` is set
 - **File upload issues**: Supported formats are PDF, DOCX, TXT, and MD

+### Podcast Generation Issues
+- **"Podcast generation is not available"**:
+  - Run `./scripts/setup-env.sh` to configure API keys
+  - Ensure both `OPENAI_API_KEY` and `ELEVENLABS_API_KEY` are set in your `.env` file
+  - Get your ElevenLabs API key from: https://elevenlabs.io/speech-synthesis

+- **"Authentication failed"**:
+  - Check that your `ELEVENLABS_API_KEY` is valid and active
+  - Verify your ElevenLabs account has sufficient credits

+- **"API quota exceeded"**:
+  - Check your ElevenLabs account usage and limits
+  - Consider upgrading your ElevenLabs plan if needed

+- **Audio generation fails**:
+  - Ensure your document has sufficient content for conversation generation
+  - Try with a shorter document or different content

+### Environment Variable Issues
+- **"export: not a valid identifier" errors**:
+  - Run `./scripts/check-env.sh` to diagnose .env file issues
+  - The script now properly handles multi-line values and special characters
+  - Check for proper variable name formatting (no spaces around equals signs)

+- **Missing or invalid API keys**:
+  - Run `./scripts/check-env.sh` to verify your configuration
+  - Use `./scripts/setup-env.sh` to configure missing keys

 ---